 Suddenly, Snape grabbed the front of Harry's robes, jolting him out of his momentary stupor.
 He twisted them in his fist, pulling the dark-haired boy towards him so that they were standing less than an inch away from each other.

 "What part of 'now' confused you, stupid boy?
 Go!"
-And as he screamed the last word, Snape thrust Harry, stumbling, in the direction of the exit leading to his conjoined office and study.
+As he barked the last word, Snape thrust Harry, stumbling, in the direction of the exit leading to his conjoined office and study.

-Inwardly, Harry seethed.
+Harry seethed.
 He hated being shoved.
 Hated it!
 Being pushed around was something he had been grateful to leave back at Privet Drive, and he wasn't about to let Snape make him feel as worthless as Uncle Vernon did.
-He looked momentarily over his shoulder at Snape.
+He glanced over his shoulder at Snape.
 The man was not kidding around.
-Taking a few deep, shaky breaths through his nose, Harry pulled himself together and steadily made his way toward the exit.
+Taking a few deep, shaky breaths through his nose, Harry pulled himself together and made his way toward the exit.
 He reached for the doorknob, but Snape got there first.
-Clenching Harry's arm again tightly, Snape pushed open the dungeon door and nearly dragged him through the corridor.
+Clenching Harry's arm again, Snape pushed open the dungeon door and nearly dragged him through the corridor.

 "Dumbledore may allow his precious Golden Boy to bend and break the rules, but you will learn, Potter…you will learn…that is not the case with me," Snape spat at the small boy in his grasp.

 Harry said nothing, but instead he worried about what would happen to him once he reached Snape's quarters.
 He'd never seen the potions master in such state before.

 Several people turned and watched as Harry was jerked through the corridor.
 His face burned hot with shame and rage.